MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/files/file-sync/file-sync-troubleshoot-managed-identities.md

 > Unable to delete Storage Sync Service in region \<region>.
 The Storage Sync Service is deleting snapshots that are no longer needed.
 Please try again in a few hours.

 This issue occurs when your file share has unused Azure File Sync snapshots.
-To reduce your cost, the unused snapshots will be deleted before removing the Storage Sync Service.
+To reduce your cost, the unused snapshots are deleted before removing the Storage Sync Service.
 The snapshot count varies with the dataset size.
 If you can't delete the Storage Sync Service after a few hours, try again the next day.

 ## Permissions required to access a storage account and Azure file share